-by Nicole Bank, BCBA Earn 3 BACB Type 2 ETHICS CE credits!
+by Nicole Bank, BCBA Earn 3 BACB ETHICS Learning CE credits!

 - Identify how moral and ethical behaviors related to a science of behavior.

 - Identify the difference between goods and values.

 - Define descriptive ethics and prescriptive ethics.

 - Explain how The Technology of Teaching exemplifies a behavioral ethical technology.